 What is GDPR?

-The GDPR is the General Data Protection Regulation.
+The General Data Protection Regulation (GDPR) is a comprehensive and far-reaching regulation in EU Law on data privacy and protection in the European Union and the European Economic Area that came into force on 25th May 2018.
 In January 2012, the European Commission aimed to make plans for data protection reform.
 The primary agenda was to make Europe ‘fit for the digital age’.
-In 2016, the agreement set out four years before reached on what ought to be involved in this and how it will be imposed.
-The current framework of the EU applies to every organisation in all member-states and has implications for businesses and individuals across Europe.
+So, the current framework of the EU applies to every organization in all member-states and has implications for businesses and individuals across Europe.
 The vice-president for the Digital Single Market enunciated, “The digital future of Europe can only be built on trust.
-With solid common standards for data protection, people can be sure they are in control of their personal information”.
+With profound common standards for data protection, people make sure they have control over their personal information.”

 Data contraventions in digits

-- French data protection authority imposed a fine of £44m on Google because of lack of transparency, inadequate information and for not taking consent on personalisation.
-The complaints against Google were first filed on May 2018 the day GDPR took place by noyb and La Quadrature du Net (LQDN).
-French data protection authority
+- French data protection authority imposed a fine of £44m on Google because of lack of transparency.
+Also for inadequate information and for not obtaining consent on personalization.

-- A London based firm Tax Returned Limited has been fined £200,000 by the Information Commissioner’s Office (ICO) for sending millions of unwanted marketing text messages.
-Tax Returned Limited
+- Additionally, The Information Commissioner’s Office (ICO) has fined London-based Tax Returned Limited £200,000 for sending millions of unwanted marketing text messages.

 - Life at Parliament View Ltd fined £80,000 for leaving 18,610 customers’ personal data exposed for almost two years.

 - EE Limited fined £100,000 for sending over 2.5 million direct marketing messages to its customers, without consent.